thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_Controllers.desc.md

 ### How do we fix it?

-Instantiate controllers using the `CONTROLLER as INSTANCE` to not rely on `$scope`'s quirky properties.
+Instantiate controllers using the `CONTROLLER as INSTANCE` syntax to not rely on `$scope`'s quirky properties.

+### Exercise

+Use `CONTROLLER as INSTANCE` syntax to correct the above example so that it no longer uses `$scope`.

 ### A very useful tool - AngularJS Batarang